 If you love animals then you shouldn’t be wearing them.
-We generally associate animal hides making their way into our closets in the form of fur-trimmed coats (*cough* Canada Goose) or the infamous sheepskin UGG boots.
+We generally associate animal hides making their way into our closets in the form of our Canada Goose fur-trimmed coats or infamous sheepskin UGG boots.

 To help you identify what animal fibers have unknowingly made its way into your closet, here is a quick guide to some of the most common animal fibers still used today.

 If you love animals, I advise you to start reading the labels before you buy and make sure you aren’t contributing to any more unnecessary suffering and killing of animals for a mere fashion accessory.

 Animal hides, fur, and feathers used for human clothing, shoes, and fashion accessories are derived from one of the following ways: